It’s not uncommon to have trouble starting the car first thing in the morning, especially if the battery is dead and it’s cold outside.

 You don’t want to overlook the possibility of a bad starter or trouble with the fuel system, either.
 Here is a more detailed list of the most common causes why your car is hard to start when warm:

 When the crankshaft or camshaft position sensor fails, the symptoms can be most noticeable when the engine gets hot.
 Both of these sensors are responsible for monitoring the rotation of the respective part and sending the information to the ECU.

 The ECU uses this information to regulate the firing of the spark plugs.
 If there is any fault or miscommunication, intermittent trouble can occur, especially when the engine is warm.
 That’s when the internal circuitry expands, leading to more problems.
 However, the engine might run normally again once it is cooled off.

-If the position sensor is malfunctioning, you should notice other symptoms.
-In some cases, this will lead to a blinking Check Engine Light, backfiring and excessive vibrations.
+If the position sensor is malfunctioning, you could notice other symptoms.
+In some cases, this will lead to a blinking Check Engine Light, backfires from the exhaust, and excessive vibrations.

 2. Clogged Air Filter

 The air filter is a part that gets replaced as part of regular maintenance.
 However, many people forget to replace it until the filter becomes clogged and filled with debris.

 When the air filter is in good condition, it keeps debris, dust, and contaminants from getting into the motor.
 However, these particles build up in the filter and will eventually lead to an obstruction.
 When the right amount of air can’t get into the combustion chamber, you will notice reduced engine performance, resulting in decreased acceleration, misfiring and poor fuel economy.

 RELATED: 6 Symptoms of a Dirty Air Filter

 If the fuel vaporizes before it gets into the combustion chamber, you end up with a vapor lock.
 This situation occurs when the fuel starts to boil as it moves into the fuel injection system.